osygroup/kubernetes_logging/README.md

 kubernetes.labels.app.keyword: "aaasapigatewayinternal"

-log: "<keyword>" and kubernetes.labels.app.keyword : "aaaspaymentgateway"
+log: "keyword" and kubernetes.labels.app.keyword : "aaaspaymentgateway"

 You can query for logs, save a query search result and share the result (which saves the search result as a csv file).